alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

   // ... some code
 }
 ```

 What about the content?
 Well, generators are very similar to normal JavaScript functions.
 What you do inside normal functions you can also do inside generators.
 So, there are special or required things you would have to learn.
 Maybe except one thing called `yield`.

 ## Assigning generator to a variable

 When you create a generator, and call it, will not execute the code inside it.
 Instead, it will return `Generator` object.
 What you need to do with this Generator object is to assign it to a variable.
-When you want to work with the generator, that is start it, pause it and start it again, you reference the variable.
+When you want to work with the generator, that is to start it, pause it and start it again, you reference the variable.

 What if you don't assign the generator to a variable?
 It will always yield, or return, only the value that follows the first `yield` keyword.
 This will happen every time you resume it using `next()`.
 The generator will not remember the last value it returned, or the last yield it encountered.
 It will always start from the beginning.